Iguaracypsousa/brain_AD/README.md

 # brain_AD

-Pipeline for single cell and single ATAC cell data integration
+Pipeline for single-cell RNA-seq and ATAC-seq data integration